solex2006/Pull-my-leg-request-tutorial/README.md

 Cheese opened their eyes with a start.\
 `What... what is this?`\
 A flurry of thoughts spun into existence in cheese's mind.\
 `Y-Yes.
 This is... me.
 But what is me?
 I don't understand.
-What even is this?`/
+What even is this?`

 *"It's your internal monologue, Cheese."*